NinjaWeedle/Sonic-TI-Blast/README.md

 --
 At the title, Press Enter to open the main menu.
 You should see four options:
 1: Play - Play Sonic TI-Blast.
 2: Reset - Deletes all save data.
-(FR: supprimer tout enregistrements)
 3: EXIT - Exits the game.
 4: Endless - Collect rings endlessly.
 Press 2nd to exit Endless mode.
 5: Hard Mode - Play a harder version of Sonic TI-Blast.